 How do I buy tickets?
 You can select your seats to individual concerts online.
 We also offer a First-Timer Package, which includes 2 concerts of your choice at a 10% discount, plus a day pass in our Festival lounge.
 Please call 805-646-2053 for more information on this package.

 Prices for reserved seats range from $45 to $150.
 The lawn area is $20.
 We also have student discounts.
 For information call our box office at 805 646 2053

 Where should I sit?
 Virtually all of the seats are relatively close to the stage with good sight lines.
 Acoustically, the Libbey Bowl is most resonant in the center.
 Lawn seats are also available for those who prefer to spread out a bit and picnic during the concerts.

 Where should I stay?
 Our Explore Ojai page gives some details on lodging in Ojai.
 For personal assistance, please contact our Festival concierge, Sheila Cohn: 805-869-1154 | email@example.com

 What if I’m late for a concert?
-Most of our concerts will allow for late seating, with the exception of Bye Bye Beethoven on Friday, June 8 and Dies Irae on Saturday, June 9.
+Most of our concerts will allow for late seating but we will send information prior to the Festival to our ticket buyers.

 When do I clap?
 This is one of the great questions of our time.
 Like all great questions, there are no clear answers here.
 These days, a conventional classical music audience will not clap until a piece is finished.
 This means that there is often silence between different movements.
 If it is any consolation, we do not consider the Ojai Music Festival to be a conventional classical music festival.
 We believe that rules are made to be broken – particularly ones that inhibit an audience member’s ability to respond.
 So clap when the heavenly muses demand it!